djherceg/arduinoConfig/README.md

 	#include <ConfigInfo.h>

 ## Declare state variables
 Declare state variables and provide initial values.
-Pin names are kept in PROGMEM to reduce RAM usage.
+On Arduino, pin names are kept in PROGMEM to reduce RAM usage.
+On ESP32, pin names are kept in RAM, so PROGMEM must be omitted.

 	bool sw1 = false;
 	bool sw1old = false;